Australia, NZ shares slump on Fed, Brexit worries

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, June 14 Australian shares dropped more than two percent on Tuesday, the biggest single-day drop in four months, tracking declines offshore on worries about U.S. growth and Britain potentially pulling out of the European Union.
+MELBOURNE/WELLINGTON, June 14 Australian shares dropped 2 percent on Tuesday to a one-month low while New Zealand fell for a second day tracking declines offshore on worries about U.S. growth and Britain potentially pulling out of the European Union.

-The S&P/ASX 200 index shed 109.29 points to 5203.30 at the close of trade.
-The benchmark sled to its lowest point in more than one month, closing down 2.06 percent from Monday.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan